What is the basic timetable for the authority’s review?

 During the initial period of 15 calendar days after the filing, the AMC decides whether to accept or reject the merger control notification on technical grounds, and during the next 30 calendar days the AMC considers the notification on merits.

-During the initial period of 15 calendar days after the filing, the AMC decides whether (1) to accept or reject the merger control filing on technical grounds, and (2) to satisfy or reject the plea on considering the merger control notification within a framework of the simplified procedure.
+During the initial period of 15 calendar days after the filing, the AMC decides whether (1) to accept or reject the merger control filing on technical grounds, and (2) to satisfy or reject the plea on considering the merger control notification within a framework of the simplified procedure (see our answer to question 5.4 for criteria of eligibility for such procedure).

 If the AMC shares the parties’ view that the transaction qualifies for the simplified procedure, the AMC will have additional ten calendar days after the expiration of the initial period to consider the merger control notification on merits.